lukas-walker/4d-holographic-tutorials/README.md

 It will tell you if you're opening a project with the wrong Unity version and will also let you install the correct version automatically.
 (For this you need a Unity account. dk if you can get around this with a direct installation.)

+Attention: This may take FOREVER.
+Don't stop the installation even though it looks like it's stuck.
+If you do it might show the version as installed, but it might still be broken in some way.
+(Happened to me before.)

 2. Install .NET

 Desktop App